Friends don’t let friends publish slow websites

 EasyWP does not have the social media presence or content creation team of its competitors, so it has to rely on word of mouth to get the message across about its quality and competitive pricing structure.

 Sponsoring WordCamp Europe showed us that there is enormous interest in affordable managed WordPress hosting—yet almost nobody knows of EasyWP.
-Be one of the early adopters and spread the word among your friends to make sure nobody pays too much for too slow or unreliable websites.
+Be one of the early adopters and spread the word among your friends to ensure nobody pays too much for too slow or unreliable websites.

 Remember: friends don’t let friends publish slow websites, pay for expensive websites or suffer from irregular uptimes.
 You can get